Prionotus

 Prionotus is a genus of marine ray-finned fishes belonging to the family Triglidae, one of two genera belonging to the subfamily Prionotinae, the searobins.
-These fishes are found in the Western Atlantic Ocean and eastern Pacific Ocean, in the waters off both North and South America.
+These fishes are found in the Western Atlantic Ocean and eastern Pacific Ocean, in the waters off the Americas.

 Taxonomy

-Prionotus was first described as a genus in 1801 by the French naturalist Bernard Germain de Lacépède, Lacépède described it as a monotypic genus with Trigla evolans, described by Linnaeus in 1766, as its type species.The genus is one of 2 genera classified within the subfamily Prionotinae, the searobins, in the gurnard family Triglidae.
-The genus name is a compound of prion, “saw”, and notus, “back”, as Lacépède saw three free dorsal spines when he was describing the type species P. evolans but these were probably the result of damage to the specimen.
+Prionotus was first described as a genus in 1801 by the French naturalist Bernard Germain de Lacépède, who described it as a monotypic genus with its type species being Trigla evolans, described by Linnaeus in 1766.
+The genus is one of 2 genera classified within the subfamily Prionotinae, the searobins, in the gurnard family Triglidae.

+Etymology

+The genus name is a compound of prion; "saw", and notus; "back", as Lacépède saw three free dorsal spines (not encased in the fin's membrane) when he was describing the type species P. evolans but these were probably the result of damage to the specimen.

 Species

 There are currently 23 recognized species in this genus: